MicrosoftDocs/intellicode/docs/custom-models.md

 ### How we secure your data

 All data you send to and receive from the IntelliCode service is transmitted over HTTPS.
-You must [sign in to Visual Studio](/visualstudio/ide/signing-in-to-visual-studio) in order to communicate with the service.
+You must [sign in to Visual Studio](/visualstudio/ide/signing-in-to-visual-studio) to communicate with the service.

-Models can only be retrieved:
+Models can be retrieved by:
-- machine-associated models: by the machine which submitted the extracted data for training
+- Machine-associated models: the machine, which submitted the extracted data for training
-- repo-associated models: by users who can prove they have access to the repository for [repository-associated models](#sharing-your-repository-associated-models).
+- Repo-associated models: users who can prove they have access to the repository for [repository-associated models](#sharing-your-repository-associated-models).

-This means that your model and what is learned about your code stays private to you and your intended collaborators.
+Your model and what's learned about your code stays private to you and your intended collaborators.

 If Microsoft needs to troubleshoot, authorized Microsoft service personnel may be granted access to your models and extracted data for diagnostic purposes only.